Rawhide (TV series): Nielsen Ratings

-Adaptions
+Adaptations

 Books

 In 1961, Signet Books published a paperback original novel called Rawhide by Frank C. Robertson based upon the television show.
 Eric Fleming as Gil Favor and Clint Eastwood as Rowdy Yates are both on the front cover of the book.
 The book follows Favor, Yates, Wishbone, and others as they try to get their herd to Sedalia ahead of a rival's herd.
 The book was published multiple times with the last run printed in 1986.

 Comics

 The TV show was also adapted into a comic book by Dan Spiegle, distributed by Dell Comics.